-I have been living in and traveling around Mexico for almost five years now.
+I have been living in and traveling around Mexico for almost six years now.
 In my personal experience as well as that of all of the friends I have made here along the way, I have discovered some of the safest cities in Mexico.

 I love this country and I write about it often, so safety is a common question I get.
 I understand the queries.
 There are unsafe cities in Mexico, just as there are unsafe cities in many countries.

 There are places in Mexico that I avoid because I’ve read about it and talked to people who have been recently and I don’t want to put myself at risk.
 If you want to keep up to date in English, the best place to do that is on Mexico News Daily.

 So I do understand why people ask for the safest cities in Mexico, I myself often do the same.
 The reality is that there are places, mostly rural and mostly close to the US border, where you should avoid because, well, they aren’t that safe.